iitaellu/Endless_runner_game/README.md

 https://lut-my.sharepoint.com/:v:/g/personal/ida_kirveskoski_student_lut_fi/IQAk-guvIr0uTKBHe2sn8_tQAVQEup6FJ2wmBR38sDYCN8U?e=jJfbWV

 # Local Run
-Whole repository and either:

 Run windows exe:

-1. Down load .zip file from "code" tab.
+1. Download the .zip file from the "code" tab to a folder of your choice. (downloading might tike a while)

-2. Open your file Management system, and open "downloads".
+2. Open your file Management system, and open the folder where you downloaded .zip file.

-3. extract the .zip file to a location of your choice.
+3. Extract the .zip file to a location of your choice.

-4. follow path: DesktopVersion -> Outdoor Cat Game.exe.
+4. Follow path: DesktopVersion -> Outdoor Cat Game.exe.

-5. if "Windows protected your PC" pops up: More info -> Run anyway.
+5. If "Windows protected your PC" pops up: More info -> Run anyway.

 Or run in Godot 4.3 .Net: